 - i.
-If the low level pain persists for greater than 10 14 days and is not settling (but rather worsening) seek professional medical assistance.
+If the low level pain persists for greater than 10-14 days and is not settling (but rather worsening) seek professional medical assistance.
 Start with seeing a physiotherapist who has an interest in working with runners.
 The physiotherapist will be able to diagnose, treat, and oversee your return to full pain free running, minimising any training down time. - ii.
 If the pain experienced is greater than a 3/10 pain for two consecutive runs, don't wait to see if settles as with (i), see a health professional directly.
-If the pain has not settled by the following run than the trend of a worsening injury is evident and waiting to see 'what happens' will ultimately cost you time and possibly lost fitness through a longer required rehabilitation program, than if you had of acted immediately. - iii.
-Take the single leg hop test.
-If you cannot perform 6 pain free single leg hops on each leg than there is a high probability that you have the makings of what could be a nasty and frustrating running overuse injury.
+If the pain has not settled by the following run than the trend of a worsening injury is evident and waiting to see 'what happens' will ultimately costyoutime and possibly lost fitness through a longer required rehabilitation program, than if you had of acted immediately. - leg hops on each leg than there is a high probability that you have the makings of what could be a nasty and frustrating running overuse injury.
 The single leg hop test tends to reproduce pain of commonly affected and injured lower limb structures such as: the bones of the feet, Achilles tendon, shins, knee, and hip joint.
 If your single leg hop test is positive for pain consult with your running physiotherapist or other health professional in order to establish a diagnose, prognosis, and rehabilitation plan.